jeff-hykin/JDSL/readme.md

 # JDSL (Pronounced JayDeeezel)

-This the first of its kind, JSON-Infused Programming Paradigm (JIPP) powerful, REALLY powerful, system created by Tom.
+The first of its kind, this system introduces JSON-Infused Programming Paradigm (JIPP), alternatively known as JSON-Infused Zenith (JIZ). <br>A powerful, REALLY powerful, system created by Tom.

 # LICENSING